Sorry Apple gets respect in China after tabloid trial

 Only last week, the People’s Daily issued a scathing editorial on Apple’s return policy saying the popular smartphone maker was filled with “unparalleled arrogance”.

 Apple was first targeted in mid-March by state broadcaster CCTV during its annual consumer day segment.
-Volkswagen AG, which was also criticized on the same show, plans to recall vehicles to fix a gearbox problem.
+Volkswagen AG , which was also criticised on the same show, plans to recall vehicles to fix a gearbox problem.

 “That Timothy Cook had to step up and respond from the CEO’s chair shows the importance of China and how critical it is as a market not just for Apple but for every multinational company here,” said Kent Kedl, Shanghai-based head of Greater China and North Asia for risk consultancy firm Control Risks.